alexalayon/marvel_movies_restful_api/README.md

 REST call is just a HTTP request).
 So all the interactions with a restful application should be encoded using HTTP
 methods:
+- GET
+- POST
+-  PUT
-- GET, POST, PUT, DELETE
+-  DELETE
 #### GET
 Requests the state of an identified resource from the server